Credit Card Payment Allocation Explained

 Prior to the Credit CARD Act taking effect in February 2010, credit card issuers could legally allocate payments at their discretion.
 They would often apply these payments to the balance with the lowest interest rate, which meant higher interest rate balances would decrease slowly and incur more interest.
 As a result, many credit card holders were paying more interest, taking longer to pay off their balances, and not receiving the benefit of a low-interest rate promotion.

-The Law on How Creditors Should Split Credit Card Payments
+How Creditors Should Split Payments

-Now, with the Credit CARD Act in effect, any credit card payment above the minimum should be applied to balances with the highest interest rate.
+Any credit card payment above the minimum should be applied to balances with the highest interest rate.
 The minimum payment, however, can be (and typically is) applied to the balance with the lowest interest rate, which will usually include balances with a promotional interest rate.

 When you have balances with different interest rates, this you have to pay more than the minimum to reduce your higher rate balance.
 If you only pay the minimum, your higher rate balance might not decrease at all.
 In fact, when finance charges are added, that particular balance might go up.